github/developer.github.com/content/v3/search.md

 [![code-snippet-highlighting](https://f.cloud.github.com/assets/865/819651/959a4826-efb5-11e2-8af8-46c4a3857cdf.png)](https://f.cloud.github.com/assets/865/819651/959a4826-efb5-11e2-8af8-46c4a3857cdf.png)

 API consumers have access to that information as well.
-Requests can opt to recieve those text fragments in the response, and every fragment is accompanied by numeric offsets identifying the exact location of each matching search term.
+Requests can opt to receive those text fragments in the response, and every fragment is accompanied by numeric offsets identifying the exact location of each matching search term.

 To get this metadata in your search results, specify the `text-match` media type